 I'm Ben Bryant, an award-winning journalist and producer.

 I specialise in original, exclusive stories and access.
 I have worked on agenda-setting investigations for VICE, the BBC, the Sunday Times, the Telegraph, the Guardian, the Independent, the Evening Standard, Channel 4's Dispatches, BBC Panorama, and others.

 For three years I worked as a Producer-Correspondent for VICE News and its nightly show on US network HBO (2014-17), and before that as a reporter on the Telegraph's award-winning investigations team (2011-14).

-At VICE I was the first to expose an illicit global market for state surveillance tech in a year-long investigation; I undertook the interview of my life probing a series of murders in Kenya; and I directed a film about the first experiments with a new treatment that is hoped to one day erase memories that have become a burden.
+At VICE I was the first to expose an illicit global market for state surveillance tech in a year-long investigation; I tackled the interview of my life probing a series of disappearances in Kenya; and I produce a film about the first experiments with a new treatment that could one day erase burdensome memories.

 As an investigative reporter at the Telegraph, I was part of the team that broke a series of Fifa corruption stories, exposed politicians in cash-for-access deals and worked undercover and overseas to bring home international scoops that led to nominations at the Paul Foot and British Journalism Awards.

 This year, my first piece for the Sunday Times Magazine is a 4,000-word report revealing a police investigation into an audacious, multimillion-pound drugs operation focused on selling fake Xanax on the dark web.
 In my first piece for the BBC I obtained the largest cache of acid attack data ever released by London police, and killed a pervasive myth about Asian migrants.

 I also write happily and regularly about music, theatre, TV and film, usually for the Telegraph and VICE.

 My journalism won a Hugh Cudlipp award in 2012.